 This site contains affiliate links to products.
 SpeechWorks may receive a commission, at no additional cost to you, for purchases made through these links.

-If you’re looking for ways to engage child in reading, consider a starting a book club.
+If you’re looking for ways to engage your child in reading, consider a starting a book club.
 The beauty of a book club is it can be as simple or elaborate as you like.

 A few summers ago, our family picked Lenore Look’s Alvin Ho: Allergic to Girls, School and Other Scary Things, gifted a Kindle version of the book to grandparents, and held our club meeting during vacation when we would all be together.
 We selected book club questions from the publisher, discussed the story, then enjoyed snacks.

-It was a memorable way for us to enjoy a new book, for grandparents to spend time with the grandchildren, and for us to have a new family activity.
+It was a memorable way for us to enjoy a new book, for grandparents to spend time with their grandchildren, and for us to have a new family activity.
 That particular meeting was timed around a family vacation, but Skype and FaceTime meetings also work.

 Here are some basics for starting up a Book Club.

 Who will be a part of the book club?

 Decide on who will be a part of the book club.
 For the first one, you can keep it simple, then enlarge the circle if your child enjoys this.